How Much Do Mortgage Advisors Charge?

 Can brokers pay this fee?

-Yes, there are some mortgage brokers that pay referral fees to estate agents if that estate agent recommends their services.
+Yes, some mortgage brokers pay referral fees to estate agents if that estate agent recommends their services.

-However, in recent years the government has introduced new measures which encourage brokers and estate agents to be clear with their customers when a mortgage broker referral fee agreement has taken place.
+However, in recent years the government has introduced new measures which encourage brokers and estate agents to be clear with their customers when a mortgage broker referral fee agreement occurs.

 Research by the Council of Licensed Conveyancers found that a shocking 59% of those who took a recommendation did not know whether or not the estate agent or broker was paid a referral fee.

-Recommendations from a professional can be extremely helpful but unfortunately, some agreements can result in a lack of choice for customers, especially those who may have felt pressured to use the suggested lender, estate agent or broker.
+Recommendations from a professional can be extremely helpful.
+Unfortunately, some agreements can result in a lack of choice for customers, especially those who may have felt pressured to use the suggested lender, estate agent, or broker.

 Any good broker knows that to truly find the best deal for a borrower, they need choice, which is why the brokers we work with are independent and do not have ties with specific lenders or estate agents.